-The Board had four (4) Executive Directors, one (1) Independent Non-Executive Director and four (4) Non-Executive Directors, whose knowledge and understanding span across their diversity, experience, knowledge of the business, financial and economic environment.
+The Board has three (3) female directors and six (6) male directors.
+The Board is composed of four (4) Executive Directors, one (1) Independent Non- Executive Director and four (4) Non-Executive Directors, whose knowledge and understanding span across their diversity, experience, and knowledge of the business, financial and economic environment.
+However, we recommend the appointment of at least two additional Independent Non-Executive Directors (INEDs) preferably a male and female for more diversity and objectivity in compliance with CAMA 2020.